rac2030/rac.su/content/post/hugo/firebase.md

 9. Commit those files into your repository
 10. Deploy your page using `./deploy.sh`

+## CI Setup
+1. Generate a deploy token using `firebase login:ci`
+2. Setup your CI
+3. Add the token to a private variable like `$FIREBASE_DEPLOY_TOKEN`
+{{% note %}}
+This is a private secret and it should not appear in a public repository.
+Make sure you understand you chosen CI and that it's not visible to others.
+{{% /note %}}
+4. Add a step in your build to do `firebase deploy --token $FIREBASE_DEPLOY_TOKEN`

 ## Map a custom domain to a Firebase project
 //TODO